Bicameral mentality: Breakdown

 Jaynes theorized that a shift from bicameral mentality marked the beginning of introspection and consciousness as we know it today.
 According to Jaynes, this bicameral mentality began malfunctioning or "breaking down" during the 2nd millennium BCE.
-He speculates that primitive ancient societies tended to collapse periodically—for example, Egypt's Intermediate Periods, as well as the periodically vanishing cities of the Mayas—as changes in the environment strained the sociocultural equilibria sustained by this bicameral mindset.
+He speculates that primitive ancient societies tended to collapse periodically—for example, Egypt's Intermediate Periods, as well as the periodically vanishing cities of the Maya—as changes in the environment strained the sociocultural equilibria sustained by this bicameral mindset.

 The Late Bronze Age collapse of the 2nd millennium BCE led to mass migrations and created a rash of unexpected situations and stresses that required ancient minds to become more flexible and creative.
 Self-awareness, or consciousness, was the culturally evolved solution to this problem.
 This necessity of communicating commonly observed phenomena among individuals who shared no common language or cultural upbringing encouraged those communities to become self-aware to survive in a new environment.
 Thus, consciousness, like bicameral mentality, emerged as a neurological adaptation to social complexity in a changing world.

 Jaynes further argues that divination, prayer, and oracles arose during this breakdown period in an attempt to summon instructions from the "gods" whose voices could no longer be heard.
 The consultation of special bicamerally operative individuals, or of divination by casting lots and so forth, was a response to this loss, a transitional era depicted, for example, in the book of 1 Samuel.
 It was also evidenced in children who could communicate with the gods, but as their neurology was set by language and society, they gradually lost that ability.
 Those who continued prophesying, being bicameral, according to Jaynes, could be killed.

 Leftovers of the bicameral mind today, according to Jaynes, include mental illnesses such as schizophrenia.
 Jaynes says that there is no evidence of insanity existing prior to the breakdown of the bicameral mind and that this is indirect evidence for his theory.
 He considered that previous claims of insanity in Homeric literature are based on mistranslations.